patrikx3/gitlist/README.md

 * ```PHP``` >= 7.1

 ## By hand

+If you have Composer in your path, things get easier.
+But you know the drill.

-If you just want to get the project dependencies, instead of building everything:
+If want to get the project dependencies, and build everything:

 ```
 git clone https://github.com/patrikx3/gitlist.git
 curl -s http://getcomposer.org/installer | php
 php composer.phar install

+# i use Node v10 and NPM v6
 sudo npm install -g npm grunt-cli
 npm install

-grunt
+# if you do not want to create a release
+npm run webpack-watch
+# another terminal
-npm run webpack
+npm run less-watch

+# now you can work in it

+# if you have bash and want to create a full release
+# and strip all unneeded files,
+# optimize the packagist vendor folder
+# you might need zip from linux
+# this is it:
+./scripts/release.sh

+# the files will be in the ./build/release folder
+# and the zip is in the ./build/release/gitlist-a.b.c.zip file
 ```

-If you have Composer in your path, things get easier.
-But you know the drill.

 [Install](INSTALL.md) - here.

 [//]: #@corifeus-footer